Field Types Reference

 - Output value - A preset value (string or boolean).

-- Custom logic - Enable scripted logic that computes a value from other form fields.
+- Custom logic - Scripted logic that computes a value from other form fields.
 Define variable mappings (which fields to read) and a JavaScript expression that returns a value, message, and type.

 - Block submission - Prevent the form from being submitted while this output is visible (useful for warning the requester about a condition that must be resolved).